 This section of the website contains information for patients about the most common ophthalmic conditions treated at the Premier Eye Clinic.

-Cataract l Glaucoma l Dry Eye Syndrome l Meibomian Cysts l Pterygium l Pinguecula l Surgery for short sightedness and long sightedness with Lens Implants
+Cataract l Glaucoma l Dry Eye Syndrome l Corneal Transplantation (Keratoplasty) l Meibomian Cysts l Pterygium l Pinguecula l Surgery for short sightedness and long sightedness with Lens Implants

-If you require information or need consultation regarding an eye problem please contact the Premier Eye Clinic for further assistance
+If your require information or need consultation regarding an eye problem please contact the Peckar Eye Clinic for further assistance

 Unlike most of the tissues in the body the human lens is not worn away and replaced.
 It constantly grows throughout life.
 The best way to consider the human lens is like an onion in which, with increasing age, further layers [onion skins] are added.
 The centre of the lens is, therefore, as old as the patient, having been laid down early on in development.
 During the patient’s forties and fifties this thickened lens becomes less elastic giving rise to presbyopia (Latin = old age vision).
 This increased stiffness of the lens causes a loss of accommodation, or focusing power, requiring the use of increasing strength reading glasses.
 As the patient continues to get older the lens becomes slightly discoloured or opaque and these age changes within the lens are known as cataract.